>

 Split the cost of a clutch replacement with 0% finance.

-Clutch replacements can be an unexpected cost.
-You can use Bumper to split the cost of your bill into monthly manageable instalments – with no interest.
+You can use Bumper to split the cost of your car repair bill into monthly manageable instalments – with no interest.

 You can apply online for a pre-approved credit limit, which can be used at over 2,500 approved garages across the UK.